Using Ioto as an Embedded Web Server

 }

-This will serve static documents from the site directory over port 80 and over port 443 using TLS.
+This example will serve static documents from the site directory over port 80 and over port 443 using TLS.
 All non-encrypted traffic will be redirected to use TLS.
 A set of routes are defined that define how requests are to be processed and what authenticated role is required to access the route.

 See the web.json5 reference for full details of all the configuration properties.